 Overall, when it comes to the best trout bait for this sort of fishing game, Powerbait is a name that resounds within the content of avid anglers’ conversations.
 With the right technique and a bit of patience, fishing stocked trout can be a really rewarding experience!

 While brown trout are very susceptible to live worms, artificial plastic worms work very well too.
-On an aggressive bite, you can work them more efficiently and actually catch more fish than with live bait.
+On an aggressive bite, you can work them more efficiently and catch more fish than with live bait.

 When it comes to trout lures, inline spinners and 3”-5” crankbaits work very well in brown trout fishing.
 While bright patterns can work, brown trout often favor simple, primary colors and patterns.